pgrabas/premake-qt/Readme.md

 new Qt classes, UIs, etc. or when you add **Q_OBJECT** to one of your existing classes.

-It should support any action which has support for custom build commands, but I only tested this addon with the Visual Studio actions, so I'm not sure of its behavior when using gmake, or any other action.

 Please feel free to drop a comment, issue or whatever if you notice a bug.
 Also, if you take the time to do so, please also take the time to create a small reproductible scenario that you can attach to the issue :)